 Cypher - Querying IYP

 The main advantage of IYP is the possibility to query all available datasets at once.
 The learning curve is quite steep, though.
 It requires you to be familiar with how datasets are modelled in IYP and the Cypher querying language.
-We’ll cover the basics of Cypher here.
+We will cover the basics of Cypher here.

 IYP console